 "Gardenia Fragrance" is not typically exported given its very limited supply, strong domestic demand and high price.
 Using essentially an 8-step process the leaves are abraded multiple times on wicker trays breaking down their cell structure and releasing precious juices and rare aromas.
 These slowly oxidized leaves are then fired, rested, then hand worked again.
 Each step bringing forth and shaping treasured flavors.
 The leaves fired in wood charcoal ovens at a temperature between 250-300 degrees C.

-Taste profile.
 Flavors are complex with floral tendencies.
-Some hint of sugarcane.
-Astringency is low.
+Some hint of sugarcane, astringency is low.
 The finish is long and lasting.
 Long after the cup is emptied, sweetness and flavors remain on the palate.